-Cascade in 1988 gained the rights to a popular TV show of the 80’s, titled 19, and were to create the computer game in two parts, releasing part two at a later date.
+Cascade were a little company, most famous for their “Ace” series on the C64 and other platforms, and infamous for their “Cassette 50” compilation for almost every machine that existed.
+In 1988, they gained the rights to a popular TV show of the 80’s, titled 19, and were to create the computer game in two parts, releasing part two at a later date.

-Heavily similar to Konami’s “Combat School”, the released “19 Part One” featured training sections such as obstacle courses, shooting, and new features such as driving rough terrain.
+Similar to Konami’s Combat School, the released ’19 Boot Camp – Part One’ featured training sections such as obstacle courses, shooting, and new features such as driving rough terrain.

 Paul Cole talks about work on 19 – Part 2: